-This policy also explains your privacy rights and how the law protects you, including how we comply with the General Data Protection Regulation (“GDPR”) and other related legislati on that relates to the use of personal data.
+This notice also explains your privacy rights and how the law protects you including how we comply with the General Data Protection Regulation and other legislation that relates to the use of personal data.

 Emerald Works Limited is the data controller and is responsible for the use of your personal data.
 Our full details are set out below.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.